 All the Council's investment property portfolio has been assessed as Level 3 (unobservable inputs) for valuation purposes (see accounting policy 23) for an explanation of fair value levels).
 There were no transfers between levels 1, 2 and 3 during the year.
-In 2020/21 the valuer carried out a desk top review of all investment properties and identified two properties which required a formal valuation.
+In 2021/22 the valuer carried out a desk top review of all investment properties.